muhochi/Learn-to-Code-HTML-and-CSS-by-Shay-Howe/README.md

-# styles-conference
-Those are exercises based on book 'Learn to Code HTML &amp; CSS' by Shay Howe
+11 lessons with HTML and CSS exercises based on book 'Learn to Code HTML &amp; CSS' by Shay Howe.
+Each lesson covers different HTML and CSS topics.
+Those are HTML and CSS basics.
+During exercises Styles Conference website is being built.